Knee Surgery & Rehabilitation

 Your knees take incredible strain and stress.
 The weight of much of your body rests on them, and your activity can be severely impaired if you have knee pain or an injury.
 A knee replacement surgery can strengthen your knee and reduce discomfort.

 If you experience knee pain when you walk or stand, come to the Noyes Knee Institute to find a solution.
 Dr. Frank R. Noyes, MD, can examine your knees, prescribe treatment, and perform knee surgery if necessary.
-We are the premier choice for knee treatment in Cincinnati, OH.
+We are the premier choice for knee treatment in Cincinnati, OH, Kentucky, Michigan, and surrounding areas.

 E-Book Series Knee Replacement